 In late spring and summer, your lawn will need watering and feeding, just like the other plants in the garden.
 Feeding the grass will encourage vigorous growth and also eliminate weeds, so this must be done at the beginning of the season.

-Best Time of Day to “Pattern Mow” the Lawn
+Best time of day to “Pattern Mow” the lawn

 When it comes to mowing the lawn, especially if you want that patterned look, the time of day when you mow is crucial.
 Mowing the lawn during the middle of the day when the sun is at its highest is not the best idea, as the sun can stunt the grass’ growth and kill off weak grass.